Beegie01/TransApp/README.md

 d.
 SALES - to record orders placed by customers
 e.
 ACCOUNTS - to record amounts deposited and withdrawn by customers

-Each section has 3 important functionalities:
+Each section has 4 important functionalities:
 a.
 ADD new records
 b.
 VIEW newly added records
 c.
 SAVE all newly added records to file
+d.
+DELETE the record last added